GWR 6000 Class: Preservation

 No. 6018 King Henry VI was the subject of preservation by Sir Billy Butlin, but the plans never came to fruition and the locomotive was scrapped.
 Famous film actor Kenneth More expressed a desire to save the locomotive, but those plans never came into fruition.

+In 1962, the recently withdrawn 6023 King Edward II and 6024 King Edward I were both initially sent to Swindon to be broken up for scrap, but, in light of a new railway bridge being installed west of Bristol, the two locomotives were coupled together and taken to the bridge for weight testing purposes.
+After the completion of the tests, the locomotives were sent to Woodham Brothers scrapyard at Barry, which would involve less travelling than travelling back to Swindon.
+This locomotive movement likely saved the locomotives from scrapping.

 Developments in high-speed rail from the 1970s mean that ballast depths have increased, resulting in a present decrease in UK pan-network loading gauge height.
 This has recently started to be reversed with the introduction of pan-European loading gauge standards on some mainlines, mainly originating from ports.
 The present result of these civil engineering changes is that an original height King locomotive would not pass through various points of the modern Network Rail system, designed to a loading gauge height of 13 ft 1 in.

 All three preserved Kings have been on the mainline in preservation but only 6000 King George V and 6024 King Edward I have operated on the main line.

 Faced with a choice of either not operating their locomotives on the mainline or modifying to allow them to pass within the current restricted UK loading gauge, private societies choose to reduce the height of their locomotives by 4 in by: reducing cab and chimney height; modifying some upper pipe work.
 The National Railway Museum, owners of 6000 King George V, decided to keep this locomotive in its original condition.